This section explains how the National Health Service in the UK works and ultimately how Unity Health fits in.

 YO1, YO2, YO3, YO4, YO5, YO6, YO10, YO23, YO24, YO26, YO31

-If you have any difficulties with any other aspects of the service you received, please contact:
+If you have any difficulties with any aspects of the service you have received, please contact:

-Mrs Louise Johnston, Managing Partner, by writing to her at The Health Centre or phoning 01904 721 816.
+Mrs Louise Johnston, Managing Partner, by writing to her at the Kimberlow Hill Surgery, phoning 01904 754928 or emailing [email protected]

 Your doctors and nurses are happy to discuss any health concerns you may have, but there are alternative ways of managing your health too, please use the NHS when you need it but use it appropriately.

 Many everyday ailments like sore throats and sneezes can be easily treated at home with a well stocked medicine cabinet.
 Eating healthily and taking regular exercise can also play a huge part in keeping well.
 Click here for a link to a section on ‘Leading a Healthier Lifestyle’.